The West African Examination Council, WAEC, has begun the sale of its WAEC GCE registration for private candidates.

 Some candidates pick the wrong subject combinations during their G.C.E registrations.

-Your subject combination should tally with the course you want to study in higher institution.
+Your subject combination should tally with the course you want to study in a higher institution.

 Some of the mandatory subjects include;